mnicky/luadist-git/README.md

    dependencies (i.e. luasocket, luasec, md5, openssl, unzip) - **DONE**

  * use _.gitmodules_ as a repository manifest file instead of _dist.manifest_, thus removing the need to update the manifest after every change in modules - **DONE**

- * add functionality for uploading binary versions of modules to repositories
+ * add functionality for uploading binary versions of modules to repositories - **DONE**

  * once [libgit2](https://github.com/libgit2/libgit2) matures, use it instead of the git cli command